mohammadul/SMHViewer/paper.md

 ## Pen-mode

 A distinct feature of the software is the pen-mode.
 In the pen-mode one can use a normal graphic pen or a pointer to write or mark on an overlay in front of the 3D rendered model.
 This mode has the basic utilities like pen-colour selection, eraser, screen clearing, etc.
- A view of the pen-mode is shown in Figure \autoref{fig:penmode}.
+ A view of the pen-mode is shown in \autoref{fig:penmode}.

 ![Pen-mode for SMHViewer.\label{fig:penmode}](figures/screenshot10.png){ width=42% }